 A.4.1.3.
 City/Town/Community etc.:

-Cities, towns and villages of the Donetsk Region (see the next issue).
+Cities, towns and villages of the Autonomous Republic of Crimea with exception of Sevastopol city (see the next issue).

 A.4.1.4.
 Detail of physical location, including information allowing the unique identification of the project (maximum one page):